sarahmurphy86/sarahmurphy86.github.io/README.md

 ---
 # About me
-Hi, I am Sarah and welcome to my UX portfolio.

 I am passionate about technology and human behaviour, and how they interact with one another.
 I want to design and build software that feels intuitive, user friendly and accessible.